PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 (1) The use of machine learning is gaining momentum in the study of species interactions and the article is likely to be of interest to quite a wide audience working on different systems.

-It might be useful to (a) outline different types of interactions and how resulting interaction networks might differ in relation to the simulations in this study, (b) outline how the suggested guidelines would work then predicting across networks, and (c) outline how the biasing of testing data differs from other methods of data-thinning applied in e.g. SDMs.
+(a) outline different types of interactions and how resulting interaction networks might differ in relation to the simulations in this study,

+(b) outline how the suggested guidelines would work then predicting across networks

+(c) outline how the biasing of testing data differs from other methods of data-thinning applied in e.g. SDMs.

 (2) Consider adding a motivation for the choice of the different indices and